-- 1.1.
-The SCP Revisions History shows all the major, or significant revisions that were made in the latest SCP releases, as well as the Initial Release of new SCP's.
-These changes would be SCP Title changes, section, paragraph or table additions or deletions, wording revisions that significantly change the meaning of the instruction. - 1.2.
-All grammatical, punctuation, spelling corrections, or minor wording changes that do not affect, or change, the overall meaning of the SCP have will be made in the individual SCP's but will not be shown in the SCP Revisions History.
+- 2.1.
+The SCP Revisions History shows all the major, or significant revisions that were made in the latest SCP releases, as well as the Initial Release of new SCPs.
+These changes would be SCP Title changes, section, paragraph, or table additions or deletions, and wording revisions that significantly change the meaning of the instruction. - 2.2.
+All grammatical, punctuation, spelling corrections, or minor wording changes that do not affect or change the overall meaning of the SCP will not be shown in the SCP Revision History.